 Deathfire Grasp is now a beautiful item since season three.
 There is no way you can pass this up.
 If you're not used to on use items it can be difficult at first for you to utilize.
 I like to use it on the carry before I ult in on a team fight.
 The extra damage dealt to them will be super effective.
 I suggest you key-bind your first item slot so it can be easier for you to use.
 (I personally use my extra mouse button by my thumb).

 Zhonya's Hourglass is a great item, the 100AP is hard to beat.
 Most of the time your enemy team will have an AD carry and by the time you get this item you'll be doing team fights vrs. them.
-If the enemy team does not have an AD champion that is being a pain in your arse you can get Athene's Unholy Grail instead. (read next item for more info on Athene's) Example of the on use ability: Amumu's ult, Nunu's ult, Fiddlesticks's ult, and during a situation that you would want to be un-targetable, save your self a couple seconds then flash out or unload your vengeance.
+If the enemy team does not have an AD champion that is being a pain in your arse you can get Athene's Unholy Grail instead. (read next item for more info on Athene's) Example of the on use ability: Amumu's ult, Nunu & Willump's ult, Fiddlesticks's ult, and during a situation that you would want to be un-targetable, save your self a couple seconds then flash out or unload your vengeance.

 Athene's Unholy Grail, is what I use when I solo que, and I'm not getting blue buff like I should.
 If you are able to control blue buff, you can swap this item for something else, I suggest Zhonya's Hourglass or Banshee's Veil (although Athene's has more AP resist, Banshee's Shield can be nice), something defensive, depending on the majority of your enemy team and if their AD or AP carry is kicking your toosh.
 If you decide to go this route, I would suggest getting the Chalice of Harmony first, so you can benefit from the AP resist.

 Void Staff Is another great option, magic pen is always a good thing especially if the people are building against you.
 Can't really go wrong here.
 I normally end up with this item.
-Some people will tell you to go Abyssal Scepter, but that item is only really good when the enemy team has less than 100 MR, and they have an AP carry that is doing well.
+Some people will tell you to go Abyssal Mask, but that item is only really good when the enemy team has less than 100 MR, and they have an AP carry that is doing well.
 With the recent range nerf, you'll only benefit from in when you're super close, not when you're harassing.
 Harassing is a big part of being Ahri, not just her ultimate.
-Always get Void Staff or Abyssal Scepter.
+Always get Void Staff or Abyssal Mask.

 I will list some other items you may use, although some of them are not recommended.
 Again, it all depends on how YOU want to play.